How to get a divorce in Australia if married overseas?

 2. You or your spouse think of Australia as your home, or

 3. You and your spouse normally live in Australia and have lived in Australia for at least one year immediately before applying for a divorce

 If one of these pre-conditions applies to your circumstances, then the Federal Circuit Court of Australia can hear your Divorce Application.

 In order to clarify any confusion, the law will be applied to the following scenario.
 Imagine:

-There are further procedural issues that may arise if you were married overseas but seeking a divorce in Australia.
+There are further procedural issues that may arise if you want to get a divorce in Australia if married overseas.
 Here are some questions that can arise:

 You must file your Marriage Certificate in court and it must be translated into English.
 The English translator must file an Affidavit: